gustavostuff/rucopie/README.md

 :warning: This is in early development stages

 RucoPie is a sweet, easy to use alternative to systems like [RetroPie](https://retropie.org.uk/), [Lakka](https://www.lakka.tv/) or [Recalbox](https://www.recalbox.com/).
-It targets Raspberry Pi 3 and 4 devices to be used via HDMI.
+It targets Raspberry Pi 3 and 4 to be used via HDMI.

 ## Features